dhatri2003/Web_Caching/README.md

 ## Schematic and Diagram:

-Please refer to the [PDF file](./Web_Caching_Schematic.pdf) for a schematic and diagram depicting the web caching process.
+Please refer to the [Report](./Web_Caching_Report.pdf) for a schematic and diagram depicting the web caching process.

 ## Usage:
 ### Run the Python scripts for the client, proxy server, and main server: